Japanese space program: Large-scale rockets and related challenges

 Japan continued in this fashion to progress in developing new rockets, that is until 1990 when the USA trade policy "Section 301" came into effect, forcing Japan to submit its national satellites to international bidding.
-The capacity of the country to launch practical, application-oriented rockets was affected as well in several ways, mainly because of the influx US-made rockets which were more inexpensive to launch.
+The capacity of the country to launch practical, application-oriented rockets was affected as well in several ways, mainly because of the influx of US-made rockets which were more inexpensive to launch.
 Also, the high-cost of producing even a few domestic satellites, and the inability to compete with the lower prices of satellites mass-produced in the West, made it so that the successor to the Himawari 5 had to be purchased completely from America instead of being manufactured in Japan.
-Many other types of spacecraft were launched from within country, for example environmental observation satellites such as Midori, and astronomical or experimental spacecraft like HALCA, an activity which had great success overall.
-However, because of the predominance of commercial satellites being launched from overseas, to this date Japan still hasn't been able to accumulate a track-record of commercial launches of any kind.
+Many other types of spacecraft were launched from within the country, for example, environmental observation satellites such as Midori, and astronomical or experimental spacecraft like HALCA, an activity which had great success overall.
+However, because of the predominance of commercial satellites being launched from overseas, to this date, Japan still hasn't been able to accumulate a track-record of commercial launches of any kind.

 The late 1990s and early 2000s presented many obstacles for the newly developed rockets.
 Both flight number 5 and 8 of the H-II rocket failed at launch, as well as the launch of the fourth M-V rocket.
 Another notable situation was that of the Nozomi probe, which failed to enter Mars orbit.
 These failures along with recent administrative reforms prompted the government to propose a motion to integrate the several space agencies of the time into a single organization.
 In the process, a plan was set forward to strengthen cooperation between these organizations, emphasize functionality above all, and improve the efficacy of the organizational structure.
-During this time the Institute of Space and Astronautical Science issued an apology for the unsuccessful H-II launches, then proceeded to start the development of the rocket all over again, with special focus on the simplicity of the new design.
+During this time the Institute of Space and Astronautical Science issued an apology for the unsuccessful H-II launches, then proceeded to start the development of the rocket all over again, with a special focus on the simplicity of the new design.
 The new model, denominated H-IIA, was launched successfully in 2001.
 Despite these new efforts made by all three space agencies, including NASDA, NAL, and ISAS, the organizations ended up being merged into what is today's Japan Aerospace Exploration Agency (JAXA), which was officially established on October 1, 2003.